-All four-year public institutions will issue a transfer guide annually in August or maintain such a guide online.
-Information published in transfer guides will cover at least the following items:
+All four-year public institutions shall issue annually in August a transfer guide covering at least the following items:

-- A. The institution's definition of a transfer student. - B. Requirements for admission both to the institution and, if more selective, requirements for admission to particular programs. - C. Institutional and, if more selective, programmatic maximums of course credits allowable in transfer. - D. Information about course equivalencies and transfer agreements. - E. Limitations placed by the institution or its programs for acceptance of standardized examinations (e.g., SAT, ACT) taken more than a given time ago, for academic coursework taken elsewhere, for coursework repeated due to failure, for coursework taken at another institution while the student is academically suspended at his/her home institution, and so forth. - F. Information about institutional procedures used to calculate student applicants' GPAs for transfer admission.
-Such procedures will describe how nonstandard grades (withdrawal, withdrawal failing, repeated course, etc.) are evaluated; and they will also describe whether all coursework taken prior to transfer or only coursework deemed appropriate to the student's intended four-year program of study is calculated for purposes of admission to the institution and/or programmatic major. - G. Institutional policies related to "academic bankruptcy" (i.e., removing an entire transcript or parts thereof from a failed or underachieving record after a period of years has passed) so that re-entry into the four-year institution with course credit earned in the interim elsewhere is done without regard to the student's earlier record. - H. "Residency requirements" for the minimum number of hours required to be earned at the institution for the degree.
+- A. The definition of a transfer student and requirements for admission both to the institution and, if more selective, requirements for admission to particular programs. - B. Limitations placed by the institution or its programs for acceptance of standardized examinations (e.g., SAT, ACT) taken more than a given time ago, for academic course work taken elsewhere, for course work repeated

+- due to failure, for course work taken at another institution while the student is academically suspended at his/her home institution, and so - C. Institutional and, if more selective, programmatic maximums of course credits allowable in transfer. - D. Institutional procedures used to calculate student applicants' GPAs for transfer admission.
+Such procedures shall describe how nonstandard grades (withdrawal, withdrawal failing, repeated course, etc.) are evaluated; and they shall also describe whether all course work taken prior to transfer or just course work deemed appropriate to the student's intended four-year program of study is calculated for purposes of admission to the institution and/or programmatic major. - E. Lists of all courses accepted from each technical college (including the 72 courses in the Statewide Articulation Agreement) and the course equivalencies (including "free elective" category) found on the home institution for the courses accepted. - F. Lists of all articulation agreements with any public South Carolina twoyear or other institution of higher education, together with information about how interested parties can access these agreements. - G. Lists of the institution's Transfer Officer(s) personnel together with telephone and fax numbers and office address. - H. Institutional policies related to "academic bankruptcy" (i.e., removing an entire transcript or parts thereof from a failed or underachieving record after a period of years has passed) so that re-entry into the four-year institution with course credit earned in the interim elsewhere is done without regard to the student's earlier record. - "Residency requirements" for the minimum number of hours required to be earned at the institution for the degree.